Brown Park median real estate price is $143,298, which is less expensive than 87.7% of Nebraska neighborhoods and 89.6% of all U.S. neighborhoods.

 Our research shows that more people carpool to work here in the Brown Park (29.1%) than in 98.5% of the neighborhoods in America.

-We Americans love our cars.
-Not only are they a necessity for most Americans due to the shape of our neighborhoods and the distances between where we live, work, shop, and go to school, but we also fancy them.
-As a result, most households in America have one, two, or three cars.
-But NeighborhoodScout's exclusive analysis shows that the Brown Park neighborhood has a highly unusual pattern of car ownership.
+American households most often have a car, and regularly they have two or three.
+But households in the Brown Park neighborhood buck this trend.
 Residents of this neighborhood must really love automobiles.
 NeighborhoodScout's Analysis reveals that 34.0% of the households here have four, five, or more cars.
 That is more cars per household than in 95.6% of the neighborhoods in the nation.

 Did you know that the Brown Park neighborhood has more Swedish ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 4.2% of this neighborhood's residents have Swedish ancestry.